 Companies of all shapes and sizes are now being advised to allow employees to work from home where possible.
 This is sensible advice from a public health perspective but it can undermine the safety of businesses that are not used to taking the measures needed to effectively secure the remote workforce.

-If you are in the process of mobilizing a WFH network, here are 5 key strategies to ensure your corporate network also gets the protection it needs.
+If you are in the process of mobilizing a remote workforce culture, here are 5 key strategies to ensure your corporate network also gets the protection it needs.
 A little extra attention now could save you a lot of disruption in the future.

-Remote working can be as secure as working from the office providing everyone takes their responsibilities seriously and are equipped with the knowledge they need.
+Remote working can be as secure as working from the office providing everyone takes their responsibilities seriously and is equipped with the knowledge they need.

 Even if you already deploy remote workers in your organization, now could be a good time to audit your security protocols and ensure adequate training is in place.

 Every business will be different so you will need to decide which elements of cybersecurity are most important to your workforce.
 Most businesses should incorporate phishing awareness since this is sure to be a key tactic used by cybercriminals during this period.

 You need to be confident that none of your employees could be duped by a fake email purporting to be from the company.
 Staff is likely to be anxious about pay, tax, and health insurance during the pandemic.
 Phishing emails asking them to click a link for information could more easily slip under the radar when people are worried.